singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 8		}
 9	}
 ```
 We'll need to  add some synchronization in the  loop.
 Otherwise, the  value  of current could change between lines 2 - 4 and lines 5 - 8, and we can inadvertently exceed the  intended bounds of the  loop.
-Addi­ tionally, incrementing is not  thread-safe.
+Additionally, incrementing is not  thread-safe.

 To actually implement this concept, there are  many possibilities.
 One  possibility is to have four  entirely separate thread classes that share a reference to the current variable (which can be wrapped in an object).

 The  loop  for each thread is substantially similar.
 They just have different target values for the  divisibility checks, and different print values.

 |                  | FizzBuzz | Fizz  | Buzz  | Number  |
 | --               | --       | --    | --    | --      |